HealthSeptember 09, 2024

 Understanding biologics and biosimilars and their impact on health plan formularies

 Biologic and biosimilar drug products are coming to market at an increasing rate.
-But the costly therapies can be complex to manage and process for payers without the right resources.
+But the costly therapies can be complex for payers to manage and process without the right resources.

 The challenges of managing data